Will Perfection Make You

 He unconditionally surrendered.
 His features settled into a subtle, but hungry, expression.
 He would welcome my presence for the rest of the evening.
 He would laugh at my jokes, no matter how terrible.

-“Oh yes,” Elena said, “David’s always been into people’s heads, even at school.
-She laughed again.
-“David, remember that night you shampooed Sissy and she came out all orange like a clown? ” Then we both laughed at a phantom memory that only she and I could appreciate.
+“Oh yes,” Elena said, “David’s always been into people’s heads, even at school.”
+She laughed.
+“David, remember that night you shampooed Sissy and she came out all orange like a clown?”
+Then we both laughed at a phantom memory that only she and I could appreciate.
 Allen laughed too.

 The memory of Sissy’s shampoo was everything I dreamed.
-Possibility’s doors had swung wide open and I’d marched right through them.
+Possibility’s doors had swung wide open.
+I had marched right through them.

 Not enough because her essence had more to do with me than her.
-While my parents screamed at each other and I hid in my room, I lay on my bed and turned my back to the wall, always careful to leave a space for Elena.
+While my parents screamed at each other and I hid in my room, I curled into a fetal position on my bed with my back facing the wall, always careful to leave a space for Elena.
 Her arms around me comforted me.
 The imaginary warmth of her body gave me peace.
 Her calm, funny, wise voice told me one day everything would change.
 I spent hours first inventing and then dreaming of her face.

 Now, while she spun out silly stories of “Buffies” and “Pinkies,” I stared as much as I could at that vibrant face, glowing with intelligence and an unstoppable joy.